autecht/cse15l-lab-reports/lab-report-1-week-2.md

-# CSE 15L Remote Running
+# CSE 15L Remote Running With SSH

 ## Installing VS Code
 To install Visual Studio Code, go to the [Visual Studio Code homepage](https://code.visualstudio.com/).
 This will take you to the website below.